Decontamination equipment in the event of an accident !

 How often should I service my emergency safety showers and eye washes?

-It is the duty of every employer to ensure the health, safety and welfare at work of every employee and this includes the maintenance of safety equipment.
+It is the duty of every employer to ensure the health, safety, and welfare at work of every employee and this includes the maintenance of safety equipment.
 Bear in mind that this is lifesaving equipment and must consistently be fit for purpose.
 It’s recommended that a weekly activation of safety showers and eye washes to remove any sediment build-up in the pipework and to ensure correct operation.
 International standards recommend an annual inspection.

 How to Use Decontamination Showers

 If you have been exposed to hazardous substances and require getting decontaminated you need to reach the decontamination shower as soon as possible or be escorted to the nearest one immediately.
-The decontamination process requires you to undress and strip before stepping into the shower zone and be under the shower for fifteen minutes in the least for optimum effect to take place.
+The decontamination process requires you to undress and strip before stepping into the shower zone and be under the shower for fifteen minutes at the least for optimum effect to take place.

-The imperative for managements and their advisers is to ensure that all practical measures such as decontamination equipment in the form of eye wash units and emergency shower units are taken to make all operations safe for all concerned.
+The imperative for management and their advisers is to ensure that all practical measures such as decontamination equipment in the form of eye wash units and emergency shower units are taken to make all operations safe for all concerned.